A gang of kids take over an old bomb shelter

 “She’d never know, I’ll tell her I’m sleeping at your house.
 I’ll do it tomorrow night.”

-After school the following day, Sam told his Mum that Mrs Jessop had said it was okay if he stayed at Brian’s for a sleepover, but only if it was alright with Sam’s parents.
+After school the following day, Sam told his Mum that Mrs Jessop had said it was okay if he stayed at Brian’s for a sleepover if it was alright with Sam’s parents.
 His mother looked doubtful.

 “It’s Friday, Mum.
 No school tomorrow.
 Can I?”
 Sam pleaded.

 “All right, but be good and mind your manners.”

 Sam gathered the supplies he’d need to stay the night in the shelter.
 He took a sleeping bag and pillow, a torch and some of his precious chocolate, which was still rationed, even so long after the war.
 As an afterthought he decided to take the camera his dad had bought him for Christmas.
-There was still half a roll of film left, and if he saw a ghost, he could get a photograph to prove he’d stayed the night.
+There was still half a roll of film left and if he saw a ghost he could take a photograph to prove he’d stayed the night.

 Everyone met up as usual, they were all eager to see if Sam would actually go through with it.

 “How will we know if you really stay?
 You’ll probably just go home when we all leave,” Alan said.

-“Cos me Mum thinks I’m staying at Brian’s tonight, it would seem a bit weird if I go home in the middle of the night, wouldn’t it?”
-Sam replied, “and anyway, any of you can come and try the door, I’ll lock it from the inside, I want nobody coming in while I’m asleep.”
+“Cos me Mum thinks I’m staying at Brian’s tonight.
+It would seem a bit weird if I go home in the middle of the night, wouldn’t it?”
+Sam replied, “and anyway, any of you can come and try the door, I’ll lock it from the inside, I don’t want anybody coming in while I’m asleep.”